David Harding, Counterspy

-David Harding, Counterspy is a 1950 American film noir crime film directed by Ray Nazarro and starring Willard Parker.
-It was based on the radio series Counterspy.
+David Harding, Counterspy is a 1950 American crime film noir directed by Ray Nazarro and starring Willard Parker, based on the radio series Counterspy.

+Howard St. John reprised his role as David Harding in Counterspy Meets Scotland Yard (1950).

 Plot

 An American spy is killed under suspicious circumstances.
 His friend Jerry Baldwin, a naval commander, is assigned to replace him and stop a saboteur in a torpedo factory.